graphieros/target-highlight/README.md

 ## Blocked keys

-Combine `hidePointerEvents: true` with blocked keys, to prevent events outside of the tour.
+Combine `hidePointerEvents: false` with blocked keys, to prevent events outside of the tour.
 List of all the available blockable keys:

 ```ts